 Holy smokes, what a rainbow.
 Choose from simple single colors to edgy two-tone combinations.
 All our glazes are formulated in-house – craft style, I suppose you’d call it – so they’re unique to Grey Fox Pottery’s handmade mugs.
-Whether you need a soft peach coffee mug for your coffee shop, a strong matte beer stein black for your brewpub, or a fun periwinkle goblet for your renaissance festival, we have a color that’s perfect for you.
-The glazes on this page are shown on our Slimline mug style for example only.
-Our glazes are available on all of our mug styles, they are lead-free and food safe.
+Whether you need a soft lavender coffee mug for your coffee shop, a strong satin black beer stein for your brewpub, or a fun periwinkle goblet for your renaissance festival, we have a color that’s perfect for you.
+Our glazes are available on all of our mug styles, and they are lead-free and food safe.

 A note about medallions and glazes